-In this post, we’re breaking down the truth on fragrance, including what fragrance is, how fragrance is hidden in your everyday products – and last, but not least, what to look out for when you want to avoid fragrance in skincare products and live life fragrance-free.
+In this post, we’re breaking down the truth on fragrances, including what fragrance is, how fragrances are hidden in your everyday products – and last but not least, what to look out for when you want to avoid fragrances in skincare products and live life fragrance-free.

 What is fragrance?

 First, let’s start with the basics.
 When you see the words “fragrance” or “perfume” on a product label, you would think it’s just one ingredient.
 However, fragrances, also known as perfume, is a chemical combination that in each unique combination produces a distinct scent.
 There are actually over 4,000 different fragrance chemicals currently used in products today, and one single scented product may contain anywhere from 50-300 chemicals.

 Historically, perfume was used to cover unwanted and foul smells.
 Later, as personal and other hygienic factors improved, perfume use has increasingly become unnecessary and is now more about making products (and people) smell pleasurable instead of just having a neutral smell—a bit of indulgence.